-How much will I pay?
+How much will I pay in 2023/24?

-The total amount of Council Tax you pay will depend on the amounts charged by Surrey County Council, your District Council, Town and Parish Councils (if applicable) and well as the Police.
-Typically, the Police element represents around 14% of the total bill.
+Your total council tax includes the amounts charged by Surrey County Council, your District Council, Town and Parish Councils (if applicable) and well as the Police and social care levy:

 Police and Crime Plan for Surrey

 The Commissioner’s plan includes ensuring the safety of our local roads, tackling anti-social behaviour and reducing violence against women and girls in Surrey.

 View or search publications including previous council tax leaflets.

 The Commissioner said frontline policing across Surrey will be protected over the coming year after her proposed council tax rise was agreed earlier today.